status-im/nim-chronicles/README.md

   logScope:
     # You can add additional properties in any scope.
 Only logging
-    # stetements that are in the same lexical scope will be affected:
+    # statements that are in the same lexical scope will be affected:
     frame = frameCounter

   var t = startTimer()